 Using consent as your legal basis for marketing

 If you choose to change your legal basis for marketing to people who have registered with your online shop to consent then most likely you don’t have any so you will be starting from scratch.
 The ICO says:

 “check your consent practices and your existing consents.
 Refresh your consents if they don’t meet the GDPR standard”

 To begin with you should probably contact your existing mailing list asking for their consent, and in doing so expect to lose a significant chunk of it.
 You should also do this before the new regulation comes into force.

 We will be making some changes to FoodCommerce so individuals will be able to opt-in and opt-out of marketing consent at registration.
 They will also be able to change their consent in their account and you will be able to do similar in the control panel.
 GDPR requires us to keep a history so we will be keeping a record every time that changes.
 For customers who have registered before the 25th May we will initialise that change log with a “soft opt-in” record or similar.

 To make consent work you will need to make changes to your registration and accounts pages.
 I will give you more information on what needs doing when we release the update.

-If you are using a third party marketing application, like Online Connector, you will need to ensure that opt-in changes made in FoodCommerce are applied to that application.
+If you are using a third party marketing application you will need to ensure that opt-in changes made in FoodCommerce are applied to that application.
 Again I will give you more information when we release the update.